Ben Richards-Everton: Bradford City

 In May 2019 Richards-Everton joined Bradford City on a 2-year deal.
 He left the club on 11 January 2021, by mutual consent.

 Barnet

 On 13 January 2021, Richards-Everton signed for National League side Barnet on a deal until at least the end of the 2022-23 season, with an option for a further year.
 Richards-Everton left the club in May 2022 having come to a mutual agreement with the club to terminate his contract.

 Yeovil Town

 On 29 July 2022, Richards-Everton signed for National League club Yeovil Town on a one-year deal.

 On 15 February 2023, he joined Scunthorpe United on loan until the end of the season.

 At the end of the 2022–23 season, Richards-Everton was released by Yeovil following the club's relegation from the National League.

 Gloucester City

+On 31 July 2023, Richards-Everton signed for Gloucester City.

+He signed for Bromsgrove Sporting in March 2024.
 In May 2024, Richards-Everton returned to Gloucester City following their relegation to the Southern Premier Division South.

+On 7 February 2026, Richards-Everton departed the club, subsequently retiring from football.

+Chippenham Town

+On 4 August 2026, Richards-Everton came out of retirement to join Chippenham Town.